| |

 Cutting back outdoor evergreen ferns for the season: new fronds growing in

-Once all of the fern fronds are cut down, tiny “curled fists” or “knuckles” start forming at the base of the fern.
-Each of those fists will unfurl delicate fronds, creating a fresh new plant for the growing season.
+After pruning the older fern fronds, tiny “curled fists” or “knuckles” start forming at the base of the fern.
+These are the new fiddleheads.

 Cutting back outdoor evergreen ferns for the season: new fronds growing in